rujunhan/QADeepRL/QA_env/README.md

 1. Replicate BiDAF model in PyTorch.
-2. Train and test with SQuAD and SearchQA datasets
+2. Train and test with SQuAD datasets